Structural linguistics

+system."), with the first usage of the terms like "structural principle of the phonological system" going back to the Prague Circle's theses presented at the first International Congress of Linguists in Hague, 1928 and the first International Congress of Slavists in Prague, 1929.

 History

-Structural linguistics begins with the posthumous publication of Ferdinand de Saussure's Course in General Linguistics in 1916, which his students compiled from his lectures.
+Structural linguistics begins with the posthumous publication of Ferdinand de Saussure's Course in General Linguistics in 1916, which his students compiled from his lectures given between 1906 and 1911 (still going through the process of development each year).
 The book proved to be highly influential, providing the foundation for both modern linguistics and semiotics.
-Structuralist linguistics is often thought of as giving rise to independent European and American traditions due to ambiguity in the term.
-It is most commonly thought that structural linguistics stems from Saussure's writings; but these were rejected by an American school of linguistics based on Wilhelm Wundt's structural psychology.
+Structuralist linguistics is often thought of as giving rise to more or less independent European and American structuralist traditions due to ambiguity in the term and the development of these traditions.
+Both traditions were influenced by Saussure's ideas; but over time Saussure's influence was weakened in the American school (vide infra).

-Key Features

-John E. Joseph identifies several defining features of structuralism that emerged in the decade and a half following World War I: